codino1315/codino/README.md

 # codino

-A a learning platform to learn coding.
+A learning platform to learn coding.